The Stories of Vasistha

-The Yoga Vasishtha, also called the Maharamayana and the Vasishtha Ramayana, is one of the vast texts of Sanskrit literature.
-It runs to about 32,000 shlokas.
-It comes as a direct dialogue between Shri Rama, the hero of the Ramayana, and his guru, Maharshi Vasishtha.
-The dialogue took place in Rama’s youth, when, filled with vairagya, he was brooding over the meaning of life.
+The Yoga Vasistha, also called the Maharamayana and the Vasistha Ramayana, is one of the vast texts of Sanskrit literature.
+It holds close to 32,000 shlokas.
+It runs directly as a dialogue between Rama, the hero of the Ramayana, and his guru, Maharishi Vasistha.
+That conversation belongs to Rama’s youth, when a deep dispassion had taken hold of him and he had begun to weigh the meaning of a life.

 ॥ ॐ अहं ब्रह्मास्मि ॥

 I am Brahman.
-The central note of the Yoga Vasishtha.
+The central insight of the Yoga Vasistha.

 Background

 The original language of the text is Sanskrit.
-Its shorter form, the “Laghu Yoga Vasishtha”, was compiled in the eleventh century by Abhinanda, a disciple of Abhinavagupta, and holds six thousand shlokas.
-That this text appears on this website today does not mean it was written today.
-Old stories are retold in the language of the present all the time, and their original age stays exactly what it was.
+Its shorter form, the “Laghu Yoga Vasistha,” was compiled in the eleventh century by Abhinanda, a disciple of Abhinavagupta, and runs to six thousand shlokas.
+That this text appears on this website today says nothing about its age.
+Old stories are retold, again and again, in the language of the present, and their true years remain exactly what they were.

-The text is divided into six prakaranas: vairagya, mumukshu, utpatti, sthiti, upashama, and nirvana.
-The first two prakaranas speak of the seeker’s mental preparation.
-The remaining four give the philosophical view of creation, sustenance, dissolution, and liberation.
-The whole teaching is from the standpoint of Advaita Vedanta.
+The text is divided into six sections, the prakaranas: Vairagya (dispassion), Mumukshu (the longing for freedom), Utpatti (creation), Sthiti (existence), Upashama (dissolution), and Nirvana (liberation).
+The first two speak to the seeker’s inner preparation.
+The remaining four open out a philosophical vision of creation, existence, dissolution, and release.
+The whole teaching is given from the standpoint of Advaita Vedanta.

-But the real signature of the Yoga Vasishtha is that it teaches philosophy through stories.
-Every single story rests on one philosophical point.
-King Lavana lives a whole life in one night.
-Bhushunda the crow has lived through many kalpas.
-Chudala comes in disguise and teaches her own husband, King Shikhidhvaja.
-Each story is an experiment, a thought experiment, that nudges the reader toward loosening his grip.
+Yet the true signature of the Yoga Vasistha is this: it teaches philosophy through stories.
+Every single tale rests on one philosophical point.
+A whole lifetime passes for King Lavana in the space of a single night.
+The crow Bhushunda has already lived through many kalpas.
+Chudala arrives before her husband, King Shikhidhvaja, in disguise, and teaches him from behind that mask.
+Each story is an experiment, a thought-experiment, built to push the reader toward loosening their grip.

-Here are forty stories, in Hindi, in plain language.
-Each story has its own manthan, its churning.
-No reading order is required.
-Whichever title pulls you, begin right there.
+Here are thirty-nine stories, told in plain, simple language.
+Each carries a churning of its own.
+No reading order is needed.
+Whichever title pulls at you, start there.

 01

-A whole life lived in a single night.
-The first experiment with the elasticity of time.
+A whole lifetime lived out in a single night.
+The first experiment in the elasticity of time.

 02

-Queen Lila’s meeting with her dead husband in another world.
+Queen Lila meets her dead husband in another world.
 The world is mind alone.

 03

-A rakshasi who sets hunger aside, fills with inquiry, and becomes a yogini.
+A demoness who lets hunger fall away, fills instead with inquiry, and becomes a yogini.

 04

-Two brothers lose their father.
+Two brothers, the death of their father.
 One weeps, one does not.
-A question put to the conventions of grief.
+A question aimed at the assumptions of grief.

 05

-A brahmin’s dream makes him a chandala, then a king.
-How many layers does identity have?
+A brahmin’s dream turns him into a chandala, then a king.
+How many layers does identity hold?

 06

-Queen Chudala awakens first herself, then teaches her husband, coming in disguise as a male guru.
+Queen Chudala wakes first herself, then teaches her husband while wearing the disguise of a male guru.

 07

 The crow who has lived through many kalpas.
-A story of the experience of time and the witness state.
+A story of the experience of time and the witness-stance.

 08

-Hearing one shloka, Janaka suddenly wakes.
-A sharp flash of realization.
+Hearing a single shloka, Janaka wakes on the instant.
+A sharp glimpse of realization.

 09

-Hiranyakashipu’s son turns inward and searches out his own identity.
+The son of Hiranyakashyap turns inward and goes searching for his own identity.

 10